 Adding an ‘ae’ onto the end of words seems like a simple fix.
 But we quickly realised that, while the ‘ae’ works well for some words like dinnae, it doesn’t work for gonnae, because we actually pronounce it gunna.
 So am no gunna dae that.

-But then the ‘ae’ gives it a more Glaswegian/Central Belt sound.
+But then the ‘ae’ gives it a more Glaswegian Accent/Central Belt sound.
 Like the TV show Chewing the Fat: Am gonnae no dae that.
 But the Highland lilt lifts more at the end of certain words.
 So to recreate the quicker lift, we went with dinny.
 And ‘disny bother me’ works for us.
 And can’t becomes canny, rather than cannae.

-So basically, we decided to create and agree on the spelling of our own dialect.
+Given everything discussed so far, my friends and I decided to create and agree on the spelling of our own dialect.
 This is the freedom that writers have when writing dialogue.
 These are my characters, this is how they speak.
 As long as it is believable and consistent.

 There’ll no doubt be people who still think we haven’t got it quite right, but then there’s words that even people who live in the same town pronounce differently.

 And the reason for that?
 Dialect changes over time.

 The words my grandparents used, weren’t the same words my parents used, which again were changed slightly by my own generation.
 So Scots dialect pronunciations and even entire Scottish words become generation-based.

 An example of this is my grandparents generation used to say ‘laskie‘ and ‘boygie‘ when referring to girls and boys respectively.
 However, the generation above me would say ‘lassie‘ and ‘chiel‘.
 Then my own generation kept ‘lassie‘, but it seemed more common to say ‘loon‘ or ‘guy‘ for a male.
 And that’s just the changing influences within my own family.